 According to Aristotle, man is more inclined, by nature, to marriage than to politics.
 He goes on to say that marriage and family are essentially the first society and therefore, the foundational element of every society.
 We are born by nature into the hierarchical structure of the family, where we experience authority for the first time.
 The authority of the parents is ordered to their primary responsibility, which is the education of children.
 As St. Thomas Aquinas says man’s human flourishing depends on his acquisition of true knowledge.
 The success of every society depends on the flourishing of human souls in their pursuit of truth, the family, and education.
 These three things are intrinsically linked to each other and the rise and fall of every society in history depends on these three things.

-As the principal of Naples Classical Academy, our fundamental mission is the renewal of society in truth and goodness.
+As the Head of School of Naples Classical Academy, our fundamental mission is the renewal of society in truth and goodness.
 Therefore, the office requires its occupant to be a servant of the truth, the mission of the school and the family.
-The office of principal must serve not himself, but the truth of things as they can be known.
+The office of Head of School must serve not himself, but the truth of things as they can be known.
 The students are your children and you have entrusted us to work with you in the mission of educating them.
 This requires fidelity to the truth, the mission of the school, and the commitment to the fullness of being - human flourishing.

 As we move forward together, I hope that we can continue to seek the good of the students each other, and the society centered around learning and living well.
 I ask that we seek it not only for the good of individual students, but the entire society of learners, and our society as a whole.
 Let us work together through the education of our children in the academic and moral life toward society imbued with the happiness and peace that accompanies the true flourishing of human souls!

 Ronald Garcia, MTs